 Required No

 Parent InLine

 Bounded 0-1

 Sub-elements Verification

 Attributes Description

-apiFramework The name of the API framework used to execute the AdVerification code

-required •

-3.14.1 Verification
+3.15 Verification

-Nested under AdVerification, the Verification element is used to contain the JavaScript or Flash code used to collect data.
-Multiple Verification elements may be used in the case where more than one verification vendor needs to collect data or when different API frameworks are used.
+Nested under AdVerifications, the Verification element is used to contain the JavaScript or Flash code used to collect data.
+Multiple Verification elements may be used in cases where more than one verification vendor needs to collect data or when different API frameworks are used.
 Each <Verification> element should contain one of either the <JavaScriptResource> or the <FlashResource>.
-If the verification vendor is providing code in both Flash and JavaScript as an option for the player, more than one of the resource elements may be included.
+If one verification vendor is providing code in both Flash and JavaScript as an option for the player, more than one of the resource elements may be included.